What Is Solo Polyamory — And Is It for You?

 Of course.

-I don’t need a legal contract (=marriage) or shared property in place to feel obligated to look after someone.
-I will just do it because I like them.
+If anything, it makes you a more caring person.
+You don’t need a legal contract (=marriage) or shared property to feel obligated to look after someone.
+You will simply do it because you like them.

 3. “You are just dating around”

-That is not my strategy.
+That is not the solo poly way.

-As a solo polyamorist, I am more acting like a freelancer (to stay with the job market analogy).
+As a solo polyamorist, I am akin to a freelancer.
 I will cooperate with other entities (businesses, other freelancers) as long as it is beneficial to both of us.
+Some of these collaborations will be short-lived, and some will last many years.

 4. “You are just playing the field”